smarras79/Jexpresso/README.md

 | [![DOI](https://img.shields.io/badge/article-arXiv:2401.05624-green)](https://doi.org/10.48550/arXiv.2401.05624) |

 # JEXPRESSO
-A research software for the numerical solution of a system of arbitrary conservation laws using **continuous spectral elements** and finite differences in **1D, 2D, 3D**.
-DISCLAIMER: this is WIP.
-Its GPU expansion is also under development.
+A CPU and GPU research software for the numerical solution of a system of arbitrary conservation laws using **continuous spectral elements** and finite differences in **1D, 2D, 3D**.
+DISCLAIMER: this will always be WIP!
+Contact us to join the team of developers!

 Suggested Julia version: 1.10.0